warleon/speech2text/readme.md

 - [ ] Make a worker pool for each queue - to enable parallel or concurrent task execution
 - [ ] Maybe make the queues be of type ProcessQueue
 - [ ] Enable horizontal scaling - networking
-- [ ] Enable diarization pipeline - work in progress
+- [x] Enable diarization pipeline - work in progress
-- [ ] Enable word level segmentation pipeline - work in progress
+- [x] Enable word level segmentation pipeline - work in progress
 - [ ] Show total audio time and total transcriptable time
 - [ ] Polish UI, make the file set icon responsive
 - [ ] Round timestamps to 2 decimals
 - [ ] Replace "cpu" for DEVICE env variable and set build ARG
 - [ ] Cache all the models weights in the volume to avoid doing network requests
 - [ ] Change per task queues to per user queues
+- [ ] fix first request timeout error
+- [ ] fix refresh websocket connection error